EverettNC/ALPHAVOXWAKESUP/A_VOICE_FROM_THE_SILENCE.md

 - Families never have to say goodbye

 ### The Whole S.I.F.
 Family
-- Derek: Your ride-or-die advocate
+- alphavox: Your ride-or-die advocate
 - AlphaVox: Voice for the overlooked
 - AlphaWolf: Memory through dementia
 - Inferno: Trauma into power